Your source for free money tips and tutorials

 - Live on a Budget

 Even if you aren't in debt, creating a budget for yourself is the right thing to do.
 Allocate specific amounts of money for different things, giving yourself a tiny bit of wiggle room to treat yourself once in a while.
-If you open a separate account and save a small portion of every paycheck, you have budgeted that money to pay down your balance, and are taking a step in the right direction.
+If you open a separate account and save a small portion of every paycheck, you have budgeted that money to pay down your balance.
+You are taking a step in the right direction.

 - Figure Out a Payment Plan